 During the school year there will be a number of school events, productions, musical concerts and sporting events etc. that parents / carers may wish to take videos/photographs of the child’s involvement.
 The school/governors would wish parents to take part in this activity for their personal use.
-These videos/photographs are not for sale under any circumstances.
+These videos/photographs are not for sale under any circumstances and should not be uploaded onto the internet.
 However should any parent object to their child being videoed/photographed then the school would have to operate a total ban for that particular performance

-If you wish to object to your child being videoed/photographed please contact the school within 20 days of the event or as soon as possible if you are totally opposed to your child being videoed/photographed.
+If you wish to object to your child being videoed/photographed please inform the school as soon as possible if you are totally opposed to your child being videoed/photographed.

 Expected School Behaviour

 The Governors and staff at SpringwoodCommunityPrimary School are opposed to racism in any form.
 We are committed to the principle that children should be given equal opportunities to fulfil their potential.
-We condemn discrimination against people because of their skin colour and cultural background because it is offensive, illegal and wrong.
 Our school is multi-cultural and multi-racial and we value this cultural diversity.
 Every member of the school community should feel that their language, religion and culture are valued and respected.
 In order to achieve this we will use what children know and understand about themselves in our curriculum.

 No formal sex education is currently taught in school.
-However, we do include sex education as part of the science curriculum in our integrated approach to teaching and learning.
+However, we do include sex education as part of the science curriculum.

 The children's observations and their questions are used to extend their knowledge and attitudes when appropriate and when the opportunity arises.
 Parents wishing to discuss this issue may make an appointment with the headteacher.
 We will continue to review this policy.